tunr/slimsurveys-api-php/readme.md

 $token = $data->token;

 ```
-Since an authentication token doesn't expire, so you'll want to store it so it can be used for multiple requests.
+Currently an authentication token doesn't expire so it can be stored and used for multiple requests.
-Currently an authentication token doesn't expire so it can be used as long as necessary.

 Once you have a token, it can be passed to the client through the constructor.
 ```
 $apiKey = 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX';
 $token  = 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX';